 Automate, Automate, Automate

-Did I mention automate?
-There are many ways to automate a loyalty program.
-The more automated it is, the easier it will be to manage and maintain.
+Did we mention you should automate?
+There are many ways to automate a loyalty program, and the more automated it is, the easier it will be to manage and maintain.
 Using automation does not mean that personalization is reduced.
 Business owners who participated in Manta’s study with BIA/Kelsey talked at length about the personal aspect of their loyalty programs and the importance of personalized service as a competitive advantage.
 Depending on the type of program you select, there are many free or low-cost ways to get started.

 Reach Out and Touch a Customer – with Email

 Staying in touch via email is one of the easiest and most effective ways to kick off a loyalty campaign.
 You can start simple by creating a steady stream of communication around your loyalty program.
 There are many free or low-cost email marketing solutions such as Constant Contact, Vertical Response and MailChimp that are easy to use and implement.
 These systems have pre-built templates or can be customized to more closely reflect your business’ unique brand.